kedacore/keda-docs/content/docs/2.7/scalers/gcp-storage.md

 ### Trigger Specification

-This specification describes the `gcp-storage` trigger for GCP Storage.
-It scales based on the count of objects in a given GCS bucket and assumes the worker is responsible for clearing the bucket by deleting/moving the objects once their processing is complete.
+This specification describes the `gcp-storage` scaler, which scales Kubernetes workloads based on the count of objects in a given Google Cloud Storage (GCS) bucket.
+This scaler assumes the worker, when run, will process and clear the bucket by deleting/moving objects therein.

 ```yaml
 triggers: